Snokeh – freezing snow in its place

 I crave winter snowstorms.
 And one of the ways I like to add variety to my winterscapes is by capturing ‘snokeh.’

 Snokeh is a mash-up of ‘snow’ and ‘bokeh’ and it’s is a technique I started experimenting with last winter.
 This in-camera technique can be a little gimmicky but can also yield unique, dream-like images.
 The secret is simple.
 Recruit your camera’s flash to illuminate the snow falling in front of your lens.
 In practice though, there are a few variables that dictate the final product: The snow, the lens, and the flash.

 These shots were taken seconds apart.
 The only difference is that the on-camera flash fired.

 This shot was taken at 68mm.
 To me, the snokeh is too soft and too big to be a successful snokeh shot.

 The final reason I love a fast 25-70 is the wide aperture.
 If you’ve ever tried to get a nice bokeh-y background, you know the trick is a wide aperture.
-Really, all we’re doing is creating bokeh in the foreground of the photo as opposed to the background.
+Really, all we’re trying to do is creating bokeh in the foreground of the photo by illuminating the snow as opposed to the background.
 At f/2.8 you can easily shoot handheld and it softens the flakes just right.

 The on-camera flash works just fine for this technique.
 Especially in the 40+mm range.
 But it’s not perfect.
 When the on-camera flash fires, your lens will cut into the light beam creating a semi-circular shadow near the bottom of the frame.

 So, how do you remedy this?
 There are a couple ways:

 - Crop out the dark area.

 - Use a speed lite.
 This is the best option if you want to shoot wider.
 Because the flash originates higher off the top of your camera, the lens doesn’t cut into the light beam near as much.

 I snagged this photo from atop LondonHouse using my speed lite.
 Even At 18mm, there was no ‘cone of darkness’ to crop away.
 The motion-blurred effect was a happy accident.
 The winds were swirling, and a particularly strong gust propelled a burst of snow quickly passed my lens.